0xCarnyx/wenBot/README.md

 # wenBot
-Discord bot for the LevX DAO discord which bans the w word
+Discord bot for the LevX DAO discord which "mutes" members for using the w word

 ## Getting started
 Create a virtual environment and activate it